In the Matter of J. Robert Oppenheimer

 but whose attitude was 100-percent cooperative" (845-46).

-Obviously this raised red flags for Pash -- it was important to know the identity
+Obviously this raised red flags for Pash -- it was important to know the identities

-of the "friend of [Eltenton's]" and that of "one of the men on the project" -- but
+of both the "friend of [Eltenton's] and the "one of the men on the project" with whom

-Oppenheimer refused to identify them.
-He did, however, further embellish the story:
+he was acquainted -- but Oppenheimer refused to identify them.
+He did, however, further

-that the other things were almost purely accident and that it would involve people
+came from and that the other things were almost purely accident and that it would involve

 intermediary was "a member of the faculty" (847).
 Pash, understandably, wasn't satisfied,

 and kept pressing: "I want to again sort of explore the possibility of getting the

 name of the person on the faculty...
 Not for the purpose of taking him to task in

 any way... but to try to see Eltenton's method of approach" (847).
 Oppenheimer further